2026 Jan GRCA/Clear Creek

 Comparable but more aggressive trip and mileage to 2025 Winter GRCA/Hermit-Tonto-BA but this time on the other side of the river with more wide-open views of the South Rim.
 According to NPS statistics, Clear Creek is the most popular permit in winter outside of the corridor, averaging a bit more than 1 permit per day in January.
 It is more popular than the Hermit's Creek-BA area on the Tonto I visited last year where I saw equal numbers of bighorn sheep and people (7).

 Most visitors seem to just tag Clear Creek, but major hiking opportunities abound in all directions: downstream tagging the Colorado River, upstream Cheyava Falls and nearby Obi Canyon with ruins and a rough scramble up to the north rim.
-Eastbound traversing between Wotans Throne and Angel's Gate one may reach Vishnu Creek and downstream to the Colorado or upstream to Nankoweap via the Juno Saddle and Butte Fault Route.
+Eastbound traversing ECC up between Wotans Throne and Angel's Gate one may reach Vishnu Creek and downstream to the Colorado or upstream to Nankoweap via the Juno Saddle and Butte Fault Route.
 I am interested in all these potential possibilities.

 I was spoiled by the conditions last year, just a little bit of snow to walk through and a colder-than-average 7F night on the South Rim and then essentially perfect weather inside the canyon (40F-75F, clear skies, low wind).
 Weather will not always be this nice, be ready for clouds, precipitation and especially wind!